gilesc/litberator/README.md

 ## Future directions

+* Strip off extra period on the end of output file names.
+* Search Google filetype:pdf when normal methods fail (useful for ieee)
 * Allow more options on the output PDF file name
 * Provide a little GUI or web interface